yuriralopes/data-lakehouse/README.md

 ## Stages
 ### Source System
 The data is generated in real-time in a SQL Server database.
-The tables have a column with a timestamp that contains the date and time of insertion and updgit ates. teste teste2 dfdagsgs
+The tables have a column with a timestamp that contains the date and time of insertion or update.